Impact of Climate Change on Terrestrial Food Sources

 Subsistence and smallholder agriculture

 SSA will likely decrease in importance with the gradual migration of the population of under-developed countries from rural to urban areas.
-Urban population is expected to overtake rural population by 2017, and in rural areas, there will be a movement away from SSA to other forms of subsistence.
-Thus, in many areas of the world, SSA will become increasingly rare as a way of life.
+Urban population recently overtook rural population, and in rural areas, there has been a movement away from SSA to other forms of subsistence.
+Thus, in many areas of the world, SSA is becoming increasingly rare as a way of life.

 By far, the most important source of food for humans are grains, wheat, corn, and rice.
 All three crops will be hit hard by heatwaves in places such as the Canadian, US and Russian heartlands which are key grain producing regions.
 However, wheat is likely the most susceptible crop.
 Wheat is a cool season crop and recent research suggests that warming over the last 50 years has resulted in a 5 percent decline in production.
 Climate change is projected to cause a hotter summer every other year than the hottest summer recorded, and this would cause a 25% decrease in wheat production.

-Drought will impact production of all three grains, drive up their prices and potentially lead to famine and political unrest.
+Drought will impact the production of all three grains, drive up their prices, and potentially lead to famine and political unrest.

 Pasture and livestock